Identifiability of causal graphs under nonadditive conditionally parametric causal models: Identifiability results

 Theorem \ref{normalidentifiability} indicates that the non-identifiability holds only in the ``special case,'' when $\frac{\mu(x)}{\sigma^2(x)}, \frac{-1}{2\sigma^2(x)}$ are linear and quadratic, respectively.
-Note that natural parameters of a Gaussian distribution are $\frac{\mu}{\sigma^2}, \frac{-1}{2\sigma^2}$, and sufficient statistics of the Gaussian distribution have a linear and quadratic form (for the definition of the exponential family, natural parameter and sufficient statistic, see \hyperref[appendix]{Appendix} \ref{appendix_exponential_family}).
+Note that natural parameters of a Gaussian distribution are $\frac{\mu}{\sigma^2}, \frac{-1}{2\sigma^2}$, and sufficient statistics of the Gaussian distribution have a linear and quadratic form (for the definition of the exponential family, natural parameter and sufficient statistic, see \hyperref[appendix_exponential_family]{Appendix} \ref{appendix_exponential_family}).
 We show that such connections between non-identifiability and sufficient statistics hold in the more general context of the exponential family.

 \begin{proposition}[General case, one parameter] Let $q=1$.
-Let $(X_1, X_2)$ admit the model ( \ref{BCPCM}) with graph $X_1\to X_2$, where $F$ lies in the exponential family of distributions with a sufficient statistic $T$, where $T$ is continuous.
-If there do not exist $a,b\in\mathbb{R}$, such that
+Let $(X_1, X_2)$ admit the $CPCM(F)$ model with graph $X_1\to X_2$, where $F$ lies in the exponential family of distributions with a sufficient statistic $T$.
+The causal graph is identifiable if at least one of the following conditions is met: \begin{enumerate} \item Supports of $X_1$ and $X_2$ differ. \item There do not exist $a,b\in\mathbb{R}$, such that